These are the best places to travel this summer

 It feels like you can see absolutely everything in Salzburg on foot.
 While the weather always plays a key factor, the fresh Alpine air makes wandering the old town a pleasure in summer.
 Come winter, when locals gear up for outdoor Christmas markets and events to celebrate the season, the cold conditions can make exploring the city on foot brisk but still appealing.

 The new town is connected to the old town by a variety of pedestrian bridges, making the city extremely accessible.
 The Aldstadt itself holds many of the city’s sights within walking distance of one another in a fully pedestrianized area.
-Within just a few easily walkable kilometers of one another are sights like Mozart’s birthplace on beautiful the pedestrian street Getreidgasse; St Peter’s Abbey, cemetery and catacombs; and Hohensalzburg Fortress.
-Then there is the actual old town itself, a Unesco World Heritage sight, filled with stunning cathedrals, baroque details and buildings that seem to have been untouched for centuries.
+Within just a few easily walkable kilometers of one another are sights like Mozart’s birthplace on the beautiful pedestrian street Getreidegasse; St Peter’s Abbey, cemetery and catacombs; and Hohensalzburg Fortress.
+Then there is the actual old town itself, a UNESCO World Heritage sight, filled with stunning cathedrals, baroque details and buildings that seem to have been untouched for centuries.
 What better way to enjoy a city of architecture and museums than by foot?

 Accessible transportation in Salzburg

-Thanks the city’s compactness, Salzburg is one of the more accessible cities in Europe for those in wheelchairs and with mobility issues who wish to sightsee.
+Thanks to the city’s compactness, Salzburg is one of the more accessible cities in Europe for those in wheelchairs and with mobility issues who wish to sightsee.
 The city is largely flat, with cobblestones laid evenly and no cars permitted within the old town area, making it fairly easy to get around.
 Many walking tours cater to those with mobility issues, and many popular tourist sights are wheelchair accessible with barrier-free entrances.
-The city also has many disabled-access hotels and restaurants, catering to anyone needing extra access and disabled toilet facilities.
+The city also has many accessible hotels and restaurants, catering to anyone needing extra access and toilet facilities.

-Most public transport in Salzburg accommodates wheelchair users with low-entry doors and ramps, meaning that with a little bit of foresight you can get easily get outside of the historic center.
-Downloading the Salzburgermobil app is the ideal way to plan, as it shows all nearby transport options, including those with extra access for those with mobility issues.
+Most public transport in Salzburg accommodates wheelchair users with low-entry doors and ramps, meaning that with a little bit of foresight you can easily get outside of the historic center.
+Downloading the SalzburgMobil app is the ideal way to plan, as it shows all nearby transport options, including those with extra access for people experiencing mobility issues.
 Discounts are also available to those with extra needs.
 Keep in mind that since public transportation doesn’t go through the city center, those with limited mobility will have to find their own way through the old town.

 How to get to Salzburg from Vienna

-From Vienna, hourly ÖBB high-speed trains connect the cities in two and a half hours, with fares as low as €20 ($21.50).
+From Vienna, hourly ÖBB high-speed trains connect the cities in two and a half hours, with fares of €29.76 ($34US).
 The Austrian rail network is one of the most reliable in Europe.

-Buses from Vienna to Salzburg run multiple times a day and take around two and a half hours.
-Tickets can be purchased online starting at €42 ($45) and most services have no stops, taking you directly from city to city.
+Buses from Vienna to Salzburg run multiple times a day, with fast (two and a half hours) and slow (up to nine hours) services available.
+Tickets can be purchased online starting at €16.63 ($19US) and most services have no stops, taking you directly from city to city.

 While there are no direct plane connections to Vienna, Salzburg Airport (only 4km/2.5 miles outside of the city) offers flights to and from many European countries.
 Buses from the airport to the city center are cheap and frequent, stopping in the city center and surrounding areas, making it extremely easy for travelers to find their hotels.